mal5482/2018CS109A_FinalProject_G18/EDA.md

 APOE4 Status: The APOE4 status seems to be associated with baseline diagnosis, but the association is not very clear based on this plot.
 We may select APOE status as potential predictor.

 **Variable Selection:
-We select APOE4 Status as potential predictor.**
+We select APOE4 Status as potential predictor.**<br>
 ---

 ## <a name="Summary"></a> 3.
 Summary

-Based on the EDA above, we may first include the following variables as potential predictors for modeling:
+**Based on the EDA above, we may first include the following variables as potential predictors for modeling:**

 * Demographic characteristics: Age, Gender, and Marital Status;
 * Lifestyle factors: Baseline smoking;